lingxusb/megaDNA/README.md

 # megaDNA: A long-context language model for the generation of bacteriophage genomes
 ![Online_figure](https://github.com/lingxusb/megaDNA/assets/12596418/ef85a641-0a79-4232-9d09-4abf498f04be)

 Generative pre-trained transformers (GPTs) have revolutionized the field of natural language processing.
-Inspired by this success, we develop a long-context generative model for genomes.
-Our multiscale transformer model was pre-trained on unannotated bacteriophage genome with byte-level tokenization.
-It generates de novo sequences up to 96K with functional genomic structure, including regulatory elements and novel proteins with phage-related functions.
+Inspired by the success of large language models, we develop a long-context generative model for genomes.
+Our multiscale transformer model was pre-trained on unannotated bacteriophage genomes with byte-level tokenization.
+We demonstrate the foundational capabilities of our model including the prediction of essential genes, genetic variant effects, regulatory element activity and taxonomy of unannotated sequences.
+Furthermore, it generates de novo sequences up to 96K base pairs, which contain functional regulatory elements and novel proteins with phage-related functions.

 #### Trained model
 The trained 145M model is availale at [huggingface](https://huggingface.co/lingxusb/megaDNA_145M/tree/main)